-No letter of recommendation will be written by any of the music therapy faculty until authorization of the candidate's eligibility is received from Dr. Nemire.
+No letter of recommendation will be written by any of the music therapy faculty until authorization of the candidate's eligibility is received from the School of Music Academic Advisor.

-- Nine to 12 months before the date you actually want to begin your internship you should have narrowed your list of potential internship sites to four to six.
+Nine to 12 months before the date you actually want to begin your internship you should have narrowed your list of potential internship sites to four to six.
+Only four applications can be active at any time.
 Send a letter of introduction including:

 - Your date of eligibility and desired starting dates.

 - A brief description of your clinical experiences.

 - The reason(s) you have selected this site for an application.

 To enhance your chances for selection, you may want to try to schedule an interview (live, telephone, Skype) with the facility staff.

 Sometimes a difficult decision must be made when a training facility's letter of acceptance has been received.

 Before accepting an internship, it is imperative that you understand the following regulation:Once you accept an internship you are, in effect, signing a professional contract; you may not cancel at a later date if a more attractive internship offer comes along.
 Failure to comply with this regulation may result in your losing both internship offers.
 Therefore, choose your internship site with care.
 If you need to talk over internship concerns, please see the Music Therapy program director before you make a decision.

 Your internship will be monitored by the WMU director of music therapy.
 Please notify the director of music therapy once you have accepted an internship and established a starting date.